 Anti-corruption rules and policies do not prohibit the giving of all gifts or business courtesies.
-Reasonable and limited expenditures for appropriate gifts or business courtesies, such as providing a business meal while working, are helpful in building business relationships and do not improperly affect them.
+Reasonable and limited expenditures for appropriate gifts or business courtesies, such as providing a business meal while working, are helpful in If YES: Proceed to Key Question 2 on page 8.

+building business relationships and do not improperly affect them.
 In many cultures, offering or giving gifts or other courtesies is a normal, expected, and customary part of doing business.